Alfresco/acs-packaging/docs/query-accelerator.md

 2. Multiple (zero or more but typically not more than 10) query set may be defined.
 Each will have its own name.
 It will be possible to replace a query set with a new version or to remove it completely.
 The definition can include the properties or aspects applied to nodes and if necessary (for selected databases) the order of columns in compound indexes.
-The implementation will use one or more JSON files to define the query sets.
+Query sets are defined using JSON files.

-3. The addition of new query sets, the replacement of an existing query set or complete removal will not require a restart, an outage or have a major impact on normal operations.
-The alfresco.log will contain INFO messages to reflect progress.
-The implementation will need to identify that a new query set exist and to start populating a denormalised table in background.
-It will also need to be able to abandon the table population before it is complete, if a new version of the query set is created or the query set is removed.
-The implementation will also need to identify a query set or a previous version that is no longer needed and trigger the removal of the denormalised table in background.
+3. The addition of new query sets, the replacement of an existing query set or complete removal does not require a restart, an outage or have a major impact on normal operations.
+The alfresco.log will contain messages to reflect progress.
+When a new query set is identified the system will start populating a denormalized table in background.
+It will also abandon the table population before it is complete, if a new version of the query set is created or the query set is removed.
+The implementation will also need to identify a query set or a previous version is no longer needed and trigger the removal of the denormalised table in background.

-4. Once the denormalised table has been created and fully populated, it will automatically start being used.
+4. Once the denormalized table has been created and fully populated, it will automatically start being used.

 5. The Query accelerator will provide ATOMIC (transactionally consistent) results.
-This is only possible if we include maintaining denormalised tables as part of the main transaction used to update our normal database tables.
-This will have a higher cost on the normal operation of the repository than a system that only promises to be eventually consistent, but will be simpler to implement, maintain and use in more situations.

-6. The query accelerator is an enterprise edition feature.
+6. The query accelerator is only an enterprise edition feature.

 ## Alfresco Query Accelerator Properties

 * Enable the Query Accelerator by setting the property queryAccelerator.enabled to true.
-* Define the location of the Query Accelerator configs by setting the property queryAccelerator.config.path
+* Define the location of the Query Accelerator config files by setting the property queryAccelerator.config.path
 * Wait time after system startup before populating the tables.
 Default value is 60
 * The size of each population batch.
 Default value is 250000